isc-projects/kea/doc/sphinx/arm/hooks-flex-id.rst

 describes a mechanism by v4 clients and v6 clients in a dual stack mechanism can both maintain DNS entries for the same FQDN.
 This is achieved by having the v4 client embed its v6 counterpart's DUID within its own client identifier (Option 60).
-This value can than be used to generate a DHCID which matches the DHCID generated for the v6 client.
-For cases where it is not feasible to modify a client such that they can send an RFC 4361 compliant identifier, using flex-id with ``cid-as-rfc-4361-duid`` enabled can provide a path forward.
+This value can then be used to generate a DHCID which matches the DHCID generated for the v6 client.
+For cases where it is not feasible to modify a client such that it can send an RFC 4361 compliant identifier, using flex-id with ``cid-as-rfc-4361-duid`` enabled can provide a path forward.

 By default v4 flex-id is the result of the ``identifier expression``